 - Fill a glass with ice and add all of the ingredients except the ginger beer.

-Combine all of the ingredients in a pitcher except for the ginger beer, cover, and refrigerate for up to 4 hours.
+To make a pitcher of this refreshing apple cider cocktail, combine all of the ingredients in a pitcher except for the ginger beer.
+Cover, and refrigerate for up to 4 hours.
 Pour into individual glasses and top with ginger beer just before serving.

 Recommended Tools to Make this Recipe

 - Pitcher.
 Perfect for making a larger batch of this cocktail.

 - Jigger.
 For precise measurements every time.